guest

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool returns the status of a reservation (pending/confirmed/seated) and references the creation tool.
-However, it does not differentiate from other sibling tools like cancel_reservation or check_table_availability.
+The description clearly states it returns the status of a reservation, listing specific possible values (pending/confirmed/seated) and references the companion tool create_reservation.
+This distinguishes it from sibling tools like cancel_reservation or get_order_status.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.